jackgwade/cat-snapshot-r/README.md

 Caveats
 Only three event types are included: Tornado, Hail, and Thunderstorm Wind.

-The hotspot map is based on reported events, which can be influenced by:
+## The hotspot map is based on reported events, which can be influenced by:

   Population density

   Observation practices

   Reporting changes over time

   Only details files are used; location and fatality tables are not yet incorporated.

   Coordinates are used as given in the Storm Events details files and may contain location uncertainty.

-Contributions
-Suggestions and improvements are welcome.
-Open an issue or submit a pull request if you’d like to extend or refine the analysis or visualization.